Leadership & Scholarship Opportunities

 An important part of this year’s program will be connecting student participants with each other and to the OAFP and the Foundation.
 Students will:

-• Attend one of two initial welcome Zoom meetings with Foundation staff to give introductions, go over expectations and requirements, and answer any questions.
+- Attend one of two initial welcome Zoom meetings with Foundation staff to give introductions, go over expectations and requirements, and answer any questions.
 We highly encourage everyone to attend one session regardless of when rotations begin.
 However, it will be recorded and shared with anyone not able to attend.
-The welcome meetings will be held as follows:

-• Are encouraged to attend the OAFP’s Family Medicine Celebration on Saturday, August 17, at COSI in Columbus, OH.
+- Are encouraged to attend the OAFP’s Family Medicine Celebration on Saturday, August 16, 2025, at the Exchange in Dublin, OH.
 More information to come on this valuable opportunity to network and meet with family physicians across the state.

 In order to receive the stipend (amount based on hours completed), students will need to do the following: